atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 - Excessive dieting and weight loss
 - Performing daily exercises to reshape the face, such as **mewing** (keeping your tongue at the roof of your mouth) and **facepulling/thumbpulling** (using a tool or your fingers to tug parts of the face)
 - Pumping your dick
-- **Bonesmashing**: this strategy consists of repeatedly punching yourself in the face, sometimes with a hammer or equivalently heavy object, for hours each day, in order to cause microfractures that will make your bones grow back stronger.
+- **Bonesmashing**: this strategy consists of repeatedly punching yourself in the face, sometimes with a hammer or equivalently heavy object, for hours each day, in order to cause microfractures that will make your bones grow back stronger
 - DIYing orthodontic headgear
 - DIYing injections of peptides and fat dissolvers like Aqualyx
 - Steroid abuse for attaining a muscular physique without exercise